saimanasak/docker/concepts/concepts.md

 - Policies can be applied or modified for the running container as well:
     `docker update --restart option <container_name>`
 > [!NOTE]
-> Note: These policies will work only after restarting the docker service.
+> These policies will work only after restarting the docker service.

 <a name="Removing"></a>
 #### Removing